 Main research interests:

 Works at the intersection of new technologies and social psychology, with research related to use and motivations for participation in social media, as well as the social impact of such use.
 Currently working on how people, and in particular young people, perceive and use chatbots.
-I am a project manager of the research project SOCIAL HEALTH BOTS (2017-2020) and HUMAN-CHATBOT INTERACTION DESIGN (2017-2021), both funded by the Norwegian Research Council.
+I am a project manager of the research project SOCIAL HEALTH BOTS (2017-2020) funded by the Norwegian Research Council.

 Selected Publications (see all)